AbdallahAloush/Server_Client/README.md

 # Server Client

-This project using multithreading, pipelining and HTTP/1.1 to make stripped down version of HTTP Client and Server
+This project using multithreading, pipelining and HTTP/1.1 to make a stripped down version of HTTP Client and Server

 ## Server features: